minio/minio/docs/config/README.md

 ```

 ### API
-By default, there is no limitation on the number of concurrents requests that a server/cluster processes at the same time.
+By default, there is no limitation on the number of concurrent requests that a server/cluster processes at the same time.
 However, it is possible to impose such limitation using the API subsystem.
 Read more about throttling limitation in MinIO server [here](https://github.com/minio/minio/blob/master/docs/throttle/README.md).

 ```
 KEY: